guolingbing/RLEA/README.md

 ## Contributing

 This project is licensed under the MIT License.
-Welcome contributions!
+Any contribution is welcomed and appreciated.